microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 ### In JSDoc references

-An unspecified generic type argument in JSDoc defaults to any:
+An unspecified type argument in JSDoc defaults to any:

 ```js
 /** @type{Array} */